apache/calcite/README.md

 a Java object as a schema and its collection fields <code>emps</code>
 and <code>depts</code> as tables.

-Optiq does not want to own data; it does not even have favorite data format.
+Calcite does not want to own data; it does not even have favorite data format.
 This example used in-memory data sets, and processed them using operators such as <code>groupBy</code> and <code>join</code>
 from the linq4j
 library.
-But Optiq can also process data in other data formats, such as JDBC.
+But Calcite can also process data in other data formats, such as JDBC.
 In the first example, replace

 ```java